AWS is offering a free usage tier for new AWS customers. Per month, the AWS free usage tier covers:

 750 hours of Amazon RDS Single-AZ Micro DB Instances, running MySQL, PostgreSQL, Oracle BYOL or SQL Server Express Edition – enough hours to run a DB Instance continuously each month.
 You also get 20 GB of database storage, 10 million I/Os and 20 GB of backup storage*

 750 hours of Amazon ElastiCache – enough hours to run a Cache Node continuously each month.*

-30 GB of Amazon Elastic Block Storage, plus 2 million I/Os and 1 GB of snapshot storage*
+30 GB of Amazon Elastic Block Storage in any combination of General Purpose (SSD) or Magnetic, plus 2 million I/Os (with EBS Magnetic) and 1 GB of snapshot storage***

 5 GB of Amazon S3 standard storage, 20,000 Get Requests, and 2,000 Put Requests*

 100 MB of storage, 5 units of write capacity, and 10 units of read capacity for Amazon DynamoDB.**

 25 Amazon SimpleDB Machine Hours and 1 GB of Storage**

 1,000 Amazon SWF workflow executions can be initiated for free.
 A total of 10,000 activity tasks, signals, timers and markers, and 30,000 workflow-days can also be used for free**